 RFA’s corporate officers are:

-Prior to joining RFA, Ms. Liu served as the Director of Administration and Strategic Planning at the Baltimore headquarters of the National Association for the Advancement of Colored People (NAACP).
-There she played a pivotal role in the Board’s establishment of the NAACP’s Five-Year Strategic Plan Goals and Objectives and in the implementation of the Plan.
+Prior to joining RFA, she served as director of administration and strategic planning at the Baltimore-based National Association for the Advancement of Colored People (NAACP), where she played a pivotal role in implementing the NAACP’s Five-Year Strategic Plan Goals and Objectives.